mroscioli/youtube-trending-project/data/README.md

 https://drive.google.com/file/d/1VuI1NnPzYlhHIMBy-2nBegFoQTATbf8K/view?usp=sharing

 After downloading, extract the files and place them in a local folder.
-Update the paths in the notebookaccordingly.
+Update the paths in the notebook accordingly.

 ---